 Top Walking Treadmill

-If you only plan on using your treadmill for walking, the Goplus 2-in-1 would be a good choice for you.
+If you only plan on using your treadmill for walking, the Goplus 2-in-1 would be a good choice.
 It has a stylish design that you can use in two different ways depending on the intensity of your walk.

 There is no console on this treadmill, but you’ll still be able to track time, distance, speed, and calories on the small screen.
 The remote can be used to adjust the speed as you’re walking without having to bend down.